Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-03-input-parameters.md

 # An Example

-To illustrate, let's write a function that adds two numbers together; essentially replacing the addition operator.
+To illustrate, let's write a function that adds two numbers together; essentially a function to replace the addition operator.

 #### Naming

-The name of this function, should somehow illuminate or clarify its use.
-In this case, since we are writing a function that "adds thing together", let's call it something like `addThings`.
+The name of this function should somehow illuminate or clarify its use.
+In this case, since we are writing a function that "adds two things together", we might call it something like `addThings`.

 #### Input Parameters